WebBank DigniFi Credit Card

 33.99%

 Paying Interest Your due date is at least 25 days after the close of each Billing Cycle.
-We will not charge you interest on Regular Credit Plan Purchases if you pay your entire Regular Credit Plan balance and the Minimum Payment due on all Promotional Credit Plans by the due date each month.
+We will not charge you interest on Regular Credit Plan Purchases if you pay your entire Regular Credit Plan balance and the minimum payment due on all Promotional Credit Plans by the due date each month.
 We will begin charging interest, if any, on Promotional Credit Plan transactions on the transaction date.

 Minimum Interest Charge If you are charged interest, the charge will be no less than $2.00.